Here’s the most surprising PROS and CONS about moving to Houston, Texas from a Midwesterner who’s lived in the Houston suburbs for 10 years.

 4. No Zoning Laws

-One weird thing about moving to Houston is their zoning laws, or actually the lack of zoning laws.
+One of the weird pros and cons about living in Houston is probably mostly a con, it’s their zoning laws, or actually the lack of zoning laws.
 That means Houston doesn’t restrict lots to just business or just homes.

 So, if you buy a house outside of a neighborhood with HOA rules, you might end up with a McDonalds or Walmart next door, one day.
 You can read about that more on this Rice University website.